greenm01/vb4x/docs/ec4x_specs.md

 Refer to Section 5.5 for handling orphaned assets if a Starbase is abandoned by a fleeing Task Force.

-### 5\.3.2 Fighter Squadrons & Merchant Marine
+### 5\.3.2 Fighter Squadrons & Spacelift Units

 Orphaned fighter squadrons are scuttled if there is no carrier capacity available during a retreat.

-Starliners are captured and colonists enslaved if their escort fleet was destroyed or the transports were un-escorted at the commencement of hostilities.

 Space Marines never surrender and self-detonate their troop transports.

-ETACs and traders rejoin their surviving escort fleets.
-If the fleet was destroyed or the ships were unescorted before hostilities, they are captured as spoils of war.
+ETACs rejoin their surviving escort fleets.
+If the fleet was destroyed or the ETACs were unescorted before hostilities, they are captured as spoils of war.

-Like Starbases, Orbital Shipyards are too large and complex to retreat in an expedited manner.
-They are rigged to self-detonate before capture.

 This section is null and void if Section 5.3.1 is in effect.